dondibrandidon/cs11-2024-82-mp/README.md

 4. 🍳 / `P` [Pans]
    - "_You can't cook an omelette without breaking a few eggs..._" (by unknown)
    - The _Ferricarbus panluto_, known colloquially as the "pan", is the natural predator of the egg.
    - Although pans have no locomotive ability, pans have an insatiable appetite that can consume as much eggs as it can be fed.
 Because of this, pans thrive in grass-filled biomes where unsuspecting eggs, in their excitement, might accidentally directly roll into the gaping mouth of an awaiting pan.
-After which, the pan starts to secret a special type of oil that prevents the egg from escaping, as well as, conducts the heat eminating from the pan in order to digest the trapped egg.
+After which, the pan starts to secrete a special type of oil that prevents the egg from escaping, as well as, conducts the heat eminating from the pan in order to digest the trapped egg.
    - Metallic weapons called "Metal Utensils" where created to help defend against pans, although a single unit is still too expensive to be widespread in the public.
 5. 🪹 / `O` [Empty Nests]
    - "_You haven't had a good night's rest, until you've tried these M.T.
 Nests!_" (from old candidacy campaign)